GENERAL MSC CRUISES Terms and Conditions

 16.11 If the carriage provided hereunder is not “international carriage” as defined in Article 2 of EU Regulation 392/2009 or the vessel is being used as a floating hotel and or domestic carriage by sea in the UK, the provisions of the Athens Convention 1974 shall apply to this contract and be deemed to be incorporated herein mutatis mutandis.

-16.13 The Company and the Carrier shall have full benefit of any applicable laws providing for limitation and/or exoneration of liability (including without limitation, law and/or the laws of the vessel’s flag in respect of/or the global limitation on damages recoverable from the Carrier).
-Nothing in these Booking Terms and Conditions is intended to operate to limit or deprive the Company and the Carrier of any such statutory or otherwise limitation or exoneration or liability.
-The servant and/or agents of the Company and the Carrier shall have the full benefit of all such provisions relating to the limitation of liability.
+limitation on damages recoverable from the Carrier).
+Nothing in these Booking Terms and Conditions is intended to operate to limit or deprive MSC Cruises, the Company and the Carrier of any such statutory or otherwise limitation or exoneration or liability.
+The servant and/or agents of MSC Cruises, the Company and the Carrier shall have the full benefit of all such provisions relating to the limitation of liability.

 17. Itinerary / Right to Change

 To submit your complaint in writing, please send an email to firstname.lastname@example.org and our team will look into this matter further.